raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 Again, the assumptions driving piet-gpu are primarily for UI, where latency is the primary concern, and keeping work off the main UI thread is a major part of the strategy to avoid jank.
 Under this set of assumptions, offloading any work from the CPU to the GPU is a win, even if the GPU is not super-efficient, as long as the whole scene comes in under the 16ms (or 8ms, now that 120Hz displays are becoming more mainstream) frame budget.
 The current piet-gpu codebase addresses this well, and will do so even better as flattening is also moved to GPU.

 The relative tradeoff is also affected by the speed of the graphics card.
 Single threaded CPU performance is probably close to stuck, but GPUs will get faster and faster; already we're seeing Intel integrated GPU go from anemic to serious competitors to low-end discrete graphics cards.

+## Performance evaluation

+TODO: most of this section.
+A few highlights:

+* paris-30k example runs *with rendering errors* in about 13ms on 1060.
+I'm not aware of any existing renderer that comes close. ([Spinel] may be the exception, might be good to try to get that running)

+* paper-1 example runs in about 2.5ms on 1060, doing all font rendering from scratch.
+This is pretty good evidence that doing font rendering on the fly, rather than texture cache, is viable.

+* In general, kernel 4 (rendering) takes about 1/3 to 1/4 of the total time.
+It would be nice to get earlier stages faster, but not clear that's possible.
+The speed of k4 is probably close to as fast as it might get.

+* Comparison to Pathfinder, though this needs to be done carefully.
+Entire piet-gpu pipeline runs in about the same time as PF's GPU component.
+Tiling pipeline runs 5x-10x faster than PF's CPU-side tiling, but caveat this isn't measuring the same thing, PF also includes flattening.
+Scope of PF's GPU-side rendering is roughly equivalent to k4.

 ## Prospects